Spring 2026 Project

 Hardware Construction Tips

-The buttons, LEDs, rotary encoder, buzzer and phototransistors, and the various resistors should all be mounted on your breadboard.
+The range sensor, LED, rotary encoder, buzzer, ICs, and the various resistors should all be mounted on your breadboard.
 It’s strongly recommended that you try to wire them in a clean and orderly fashion.
 Don’t use long wires that loop all over the place to make connections.
-You will have about 12 wires going from the Arduino to the breadboard so don’t make matters worse by having a rat’s nest of other wires running around on the breadboard.
-You can cut off the leads of the LEDs, phototransistors and resistors so they fit down close to the board when installed.
+You will have about 13 wires going from the Arduino to the breadboard so don’t make matters worse by having a rat’s nest of other wires running around on the breadboard.
+Feel free to cut off the leads of the LEDs and resistors so they fit down close to the board when installed.

 Make use of the bus strips along each side of the breadboard for your ground and +5V connections.
 Use the red for power, blue for ground.
 There should only be one wire for ground and one for +5V coming from your Arduino to the breadboard.
 All the components that need ground and/or +5V connections on the breadboard should make connections to the bus strips, not wired back to the Arduino.